 But from an explosion of research beginning in the 1990s, we now know that the human brain uses stereotypes without our awareness or consent.
 Our brains want to ascertain, as quickly as possible, whether new individuals are “safe” or “like me” or “in my tribe.”
 It uses stereotypes as a kind of shortcut.
 We are all susceptible to these judgments, and because they are so fast, a learned stereotype is very difficult to avoid.

 The majority of white people who take the implicit association test (IAT) for racial bias do demonstrate biases against dark-skinned people.
-In a 2007 study of over 2.5 million IAT responses, University of Virginia psychology professor Brian Nosek and colleagues reported that 68% of participants demonstrated negative implicit attitudes toward black people, dark skin, and Our conscious brains say one thing, but our sweaty palms say another. black children.
+In a 2007 study of over 2.5 million IAT responses, University of Virginia psychology professor Brian Nosek and colleagues reported that 68% of participants demonstrated negative implicit attitudes toward black people, dark skin, and black children.
 A 2010 follow-up study headed by Nosek revealed that despite the US election of its first black president, little had changed.

 This is not to say that personal beliefs exert no influence.
 It’s just that our brains have to override our initial responses, which requires both time and cognitive capacity.
 When we are afraid or stressed, stereotypes reign.
 Our speech and behavior, therefore, depend on how well our conscious brain inhibits automatic stereotyped responses.
 Our brains love to form and use stereotypes, and in the US, if you are a white person, you almost certainly carry negative stereotypes against people of color.